nosajio/writing/find-a-niche-2018-01-29.md

 > – [Al Ries and Jack Trout, The 22 Immutable Laws of Marketing](https://www.amazon.co.uk/22-Immutable-Laws-Marketing/dp/1861976100)

-This doesn't mean you should be ideologically opposed to competition.
+This doesn't mean you should be ideologically opposed to competition either.
 Competition in business is inevitable.
 If you're on to a good thing and nobody is competing with you yet, they will be soon.
 And so the cycle continues.

 > If you make anything good, you're going to have competitors, so you may as well face that.
 You can only avoid competition by avoiding good ideas.